edhayes1/cudapi/README.md

 First you need to install linux CUDA drivers and the Nvidia toolkit: http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/#axzz3ihWNglZK

 on ubuntu, it is easiest to download the "run" installer, and execute that, follow the on-screen instructions (after reading the documentation on the link, if you mess it up, your X server may break...
-Just like mine did...
+Just like mine did...).

 once you have the cuda driver and toolkit installed, try:
 ```